 One of the most important components of a custom PC is the motherboard and it’s quite hard to find the best motherboard for streaming because there aren’t any specific streaming motherboards on the market.

-Let’s not waste more time and jump straight in.
+There are other great motherboards for streaming, so let’s not waste more time and jump straight in.

 Best Motherboard for Streaming